PINTO0309/onnx2tf/docs/fb_refactor6_pull_request_description.md

 the Mul output in two input slots.
 Consumer indices are now deduplicated in first-observed order; same-consumer multi-slot and distinct-consumer order fixtures are green, and no strict xfail remains.
 Resume by mechanically extracting the corrected 513-line owner into a focused pass module.
-Preserve its exact AST, private lowerer name, ordered recovery sequence, statistics, and all production boundaries.
+That move is now complete with exact AST identity, a one-return private wrapper, direct owner/wrapper equality, and unchanged ordered production boundaries.
+Resume by inventorying and characterizing the next raw source-order owner, `_optimize_transpose_mean_maxpool_concat_conv_chains` (310 lines), before any semantic or ownership change.
 No broad conversion sweep is implied by this checkpoint.